PerfectFit-project/CravingCuesInVR/README.md

 ### Use
 Open as Unity project, open the *LocalExperimentScene* Scene, build the project for PC Standalone with Windows as the target platform, and run.
+Not tested on other platforms, but may also work as intended.
+Likely incompatibilities include folder paths and file loading/saving, and functionalities related to the VR headset.
 Currently each environment is presented for 180 seconds, and transitional environments for 35 seconds.
 This can be changed through the *PlayerLC* object in the project hierarchy, via the Unity editor.

 Camera movement is controlled via an HMD, and UI navigation using a gamepad controller (XBOX One controller confirmed).
 UI interaction also works with a mouse.